PaulSolt/CustomToolBarButton/README.md

 You can see a bigger difference with a button "highlight" that feels more like a physical button.

 Use Helper.h to style a button after you set an IBOutlet from your UI to your code.
-It'll preserver any IBAction that you've set.
+It'll copy your IBAction that you've set in Xcode's interface builder.

 ![Stretchable Toolbar Buttons](https://raw.github.com/PaulSolt/CustomToolBarButton/master/ButtonClicks.gif)